The Prevent Duty

 Implementation of the Prevent Duty is coordinated by the Academic Regulation, Policy & Compliance team and reviewed by the Safeguarding Oversight and Steering Groups.
 The Prevent Lead for the university is the Director of Students & Education.
 Student representatives are members of the Safeguarding Oversight Group and the Freedom of Expression Advisory Group.
 We also regularly engage with external partners, such as, Local Authorities and the Department for Education.

-The university has a number of policies and procedures that students and/or agree to comply with when they commence their studies or begin employment at King’s.
+The university has a number of policies and procedures that students and/or staff agree to comply with when they commence their studies or begin employment at King’s.
 These aim to create an environment that permits freedom of speech and expression whilst respecting the rights of others.The following documents, policies and procedures are reviewed regularly to ensure they align with the Office for Students guidance on the Prevent Duty:

 We have a long history of ensuring that free and open debate can take place from all sides on issues of political, scientific, moral, ethical and religious significance, and we believe that exposure to difference, including extreme and controversial views, makes debates richer and stimulates reflection.
 The university will always seek to allow external speaker events to go ahead, providing they are within the law and the appropriate procedures are followed.